The UVGI Explainer: How it Works, Benefits & Solutions

-Over the years we have worked with many UVGI products for irradiating air and surfaces.
+Over the years we have worked with many ultraviolet germicidal irradiation solutions for irradiating air and surfaces.
 Today we provide our clients with two products: Torpedo and Crossbow.

 - Air treatment system that uses 254nm ultraviolet radiation to disable microorganisms and biological contaminants.

 - In-duct disinfection destroys contaminants as they pass through the duct.